How to Move Money Out of South Africa

 Times are tough in South Africa.
 If you have a business or cash in the country, here’s how to move it offshore.
-We can help you move money out of South Africa and into safe banks around the world.
+We can help you move money out of South Africa and into safe banks or a depository around the world.
 It’s time to move money out of South Africa and out of harm’s way.

 South African President Jacob Zuma has fired anyone who disagrees with him and is installing himself as a dictator.
 It appears South Africa is at the tipping point.
-Will it fall into a full scale revolt or go the way of Zimbabwe?
+Will it fall into a full-scale revolt or go the way of Zimbabwe?
 Can the currency recover from the crash of this week?
 Will the government continue to redistribute land?

 From Gulf News: “South Africa has reached its Mugabe moment.
 Will it follow, despite an admirable constitution and vibrant civil society, the path of neighbouring Zimbabwe, where a predatory state enriches the elite while investors flee, unemployment rises and government institutions collapse?”